 OIDC

-For B2C and B2B SaaS applications, the recommended approach to integrating CIAM Authentication is to leverage an Identity Provider (IdP) using the OIDC (OpenID Connect) Protocol to deliver an ID Token which will be used to validate user authentication — namely Login — and (optionally) build the user session within the application.
+For B2C and B2B SaaS applications, the recommended approach to integrating CIAM Authentication is to leverage the OIDC (OpenID Connect) Protocol to deliver an ID Token that will be used to validate user authentication, namely Login, and (optionally) build the user session within the application.

-In this scenario, each application swaps the direct validation of credentials — typically a UserID and Password, as well as any MFA — for the validation of a token (i.e. an ID Token) generated by the IdP and representing the authenticated state of a user.
-Of course, if the user does not pass successful authentication, then no token will be generated, which typically signals an unsuccessful authentication or an unauthenticated state.
+In this scenario, each application swaps the direct validation of credentials — typically a UserID and Password, as well as any MFA — for the validation of the ID Token generated by the IdP and representing the authenticated state of a user.
+Of course, if the user does not pass successful authentication, then no token will be generated, which will typically signal an unsuccessful authentication or an unauthenticated state.

 Authorization